-- In the home: where Edge devices such as routers and set-top boxes can provide local processing and storage for applications such as video streaming and gaming.
+- In the home: where Edge devices such as routers, set-top boxes, and Smart Video Doorbells can provide local processing and storage for applications such as video streaming, gaming, and home security.

 - In enterprise environments: where Edge servers can be deployed at branch offices and remote locations to improve the performance of mission-critical applications.

 - In industrial settings: where Edge devices can be used to monitor and control machinery in real-time.

 - In the Internet of Things (IoT), devices and gadgets: where devices can collect and process data from sensors and other connected devices at the Edge.